revalgovender/cv/README.md

 # Reval Govender

 An experienced Software Engineer with 12+ years commercial experience.
-Proven track record in architecting and development of systems for companies such as Made.com, Tesco, Jaguar/Land Rover and Global Radio.
+Proven track record in architecting and engineering systems for companies such as Made.com, Tesco, Jaguar/Land Rover and Global Radio.
 Dynamic leader, team player, and owner of StudyStream+ software engineering YouTube channel.
 Outgoing personality, integrates seamlessly into any team.